Reviews

 top †

-Review by Jessica Smith of the University of Victoria's Independent Newspaper, The Martlet
+Review by Jessica Smith of the University of Victoria's The Martlet

 History books tell slanted half-truths.
 Memories can be corrupted or made of lies and slander, and they die with the bodies they belong to—so maybe the truest history is an act of imagination.